Frequently Asked Questions

 How many exercises does the FPDA hold annually?

-Four exercises are held annually in most years, comprising of two Field Training Exercises (FTXs) and two Command Post Exercises (CPXs) held every year.
+Four exercises are held annually in most years, comprising two Field Training Exercises (FTXs) and two Command Post Exercises (CPXs) held every year.
 Exercise BERSAMA SHIELD is an FTX; Exercise BERSAMA LIMA is a combined FTX and CPX; Exercise SUMAN WARRIOR is solely a CPX.

-Every fifth year, Exercise SUMAN PROTECTOR, which is a large scale CPX, is held, replacing Exercises BERSAMA LIMA and SUMAN WARRIOR.
+Every fifth year, Exercise SUMAN PROTECTOR, which is a large-scale CPX, is held, replacing Exercises BERSAMA LIMA and SUMAN WARRIOR.

 Where are FPDA exercises held?